Avtex is a name known to many who own a caravan or motorhome in the UK.

 In your typical home setup you may have a TV, a freeview box, a satellite receiver possibly a DVD player, although these are less common than in previous years.
 Each of these devices run off 240v mains electricity and each will draw a portion of power when being used as well as when on standby.

 Mains AC / 24 volts / 12v

-When your’e in a motorhome this is the first problem to overcome, power provision.
-Although you could, if you wanted to, run all these devices in your motorhome if you were connected to a mains hook up.
-For example if you were on a campsite.
-It means though you wouldn’t be able to use these devices when not connected to the mains, for example if you’d stopped for a few hours at a beauty spot or were wild camping.
+When your’e in a motorhome power provision is the first problem to overcome.
+Although you could, if you wanted to, run all these devices in your motorhome if you were connected to a mains hook up, on a campsite, for example.
+Although you wouldn’t be able to use these devices when you’re not connected to the mains, for example if you’d stopped for a few hours at a beauty spot or were wild camping.

 This is the first difference that the Avtex L217DRS has over your domestic television you can enjoy the TV whilst out and about as it operates on 12V, 24V or 240V power.
 With dedicated circuitry designed to withstand the fluctuations of DC power and the vibrations of travel.

 When using the TV in my motorhome it shows it’s drawing around 1.2 Amps on 12V which is a relatively low draw on your leisure battery and therefore should last longer.

 HD satellite decoder built in

 The Avtex L217DRS has an integrated DVB-S2 HD satellite decoder, eliminating the need for a set-top box to get free to air satellite.
 I have it connected to a Snipe automatic roof mounted satellite dish.
 You connect your satellite dish / antenna directly to the SAT IN port on the TV.
 This means there’s no need for a separate set top box resulting in fewer wires and reduced battery use.